Outer-crust equations of state for neutron stars: Theoretical Framework

 The total energy per baryon in the outer crust is written as the sum of nuclear, lattice, and electronic contributions,

 where $A$ and $Z$ denote the mass and proton numbers of the nucleus, respectively, and $n_{b}=A/V$ is the average baryon density associated with a charge-neutral cell of volume $V$.
-The nuclear contribution is given by the rest-mass energy of the nucleus,
+The nuclear contribution is given by the rest-mass energy of the nucleus and the nuclear binding energy,

 where $m_{n}$ and $m_{p}$ are the neutron and proton rest masses, and $B(A,Z)$ denotes the nuclear binding energy.
 The Coulomb interaction between fully ionized nuclei arranged in a bcc lattice gives rise to the lattice term,